 - 3.04.2 A yacht shall be designed and built to resist capsize. - 3.04.3 A race organizer should require compliance with a minimum stability or stability/buoyancy index.
-Attention is drawn to the stability index in the ORC Rules and Regulations. - 3.04.4 ISO 12217-2 may be used as a guide to general suitability for competition in Special Regulations race categories as follows: - 3.04.4 Achievement of Design Category B under ISO 12217-2 may be accepted by a race organizer as a guide to general suitability for competition in a Special Regulations Category 3 race. - 3.04.5 Use of the ISO or any other index does not guarantee total safety or total freedom of risk from capsize or sinking. - 3.04.6 For boats with moveable or variable ballast the method in OSR 3.04.4 shall apply plus the relevant additional requirement of OSR Appendix K. - 3.04.7 Tanks for variable ballast shall be permanently installed and shall be provided with a system of isolating valves and pump(s) capable of manual operation at any angle of heel.
+Attention is drawn to the stability index in the ORC Rules and Regulations. - 3.04.4 Achievement of Design Category A under ISO 12217-2 may be accepted by a race organizer as a guide to general suitability for competition in a Special Regulations Category 1 race.

+3.04.5 Use of the ISO or any other index does not guarantee total safety or total freedom of risk from capsize or sinking.

+- 3.04.6 For boats with moveable or variable ballast the method in OSR 3.04.4 shall apply plus the relevant additional requirement of OSR Appendix K. - 3.04.7 Tanks for variable ballast shall be permanently installed and shall be provided with a system of isolating valves and pump(s) capable of manual operation at any angle of heel.
 A plan of the plumbing system shall be displayed aboard the boat.